psycopg/psycopg/docs/advanced/pool.rst

 alerts or to interrupt the program and allow the rest of your infrastructure to restart it.

-If more than *minconn* connections are requested concurrently, new ones are created, up to *maxconn*.
+If more than *min_size* connections are requested concurrently, new ones are created, up to *max_size*.
 Note that the connections are always created by the background workers, not by the thread asking the connection: if a client requires a new connection, and a previous client terminates its job before the new connection is ready, the waiting client will be served the existing